CSA-JC/Asteroid-Shooting-Game/README.md

 ENJOY!!!

-Its base code is from a Program named Paddle.
-Uses Rect.Collide to detect laser shots.
+Uses Rect.Collide to detect laser shots and asteroids collisions.
 Created classes for each item.
+Created variables to add, highscores and lives.
+Added sound to the game, that what the .Wav amd .Mp3 files are ther for.
+The images are also uploaded, please use them.
+Personal use only.